m-dimmitt/assembly_official_prog1/Readme.md

 <pre>
 Instructions:
 </pre>

- ALPHAand store the final result into a memory word namedRESULT.
-You mayrefer to Appendix A of the book for appropriate instructions required for this program.+You may receive zero point if your program cannot be used to generate error-freelstandobjfilesinsicasm.
-Test your program thoroughly usingsicasmandsicsim.2.(5 points)Textbook, Page 40, Problem 8.
-You may refer to Appendix A of the book for appropriateinstructions required for this program.+You may receive zero point if your program cannot be used to generate error-freelstandobjfilesinsicasm.
-Test your program thoroughly usingsicasmandsicsim.
+2.(5 points)Textbook, Page 40, Problem 8.
+You may refer to Appendix A of the book for appropriate instructions required for this program.
+You may receive zero point if your program cannot be used to generate error-free lst and objfiles in sicasm.
+Test your program thoroughly using sicasm and sicsim.

+You may refer to Appendix A  of the book for appropriate instructions required for this program.
+You may receive zero point if your program cannot be used to generate error-free lst and objfiles in sicasm.
+Test your program thoroughly using sicasm and sicsim.